 - Insufficient refrigerant: While airflow restrictions are the most common culprit, your system might also not have enough refrigerant.
 Depending on when it was installed, it may have Freon®.
 Not enough refrigerant necessitates professional assistance from a certified HVAC specialist.
 H2: Step 3: Call an HVAC Professional at Comfortech Service Experts

 If poor airflow doesn’t appear to be the issue, then another issue is making your AC freeze.
 If this is what’s going on, just thawing it out won’t repair the issue.
 The evaporator coil will possibly keep freezing unless you take care of the underlying issue.
 Call an HVAC tech to address troubles with your air conditioner, which can include:

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run out.
 Not enough refrigerant is a sign of a leak somewhere.
 Only a professional can locate the leak, mend it, and recharge the system to the correct concentration.

 - Grimy evaporator coil: If dust accumulates on the coil, air can’t reach it, and it’s apt to freeze.

 - Malfunctioning blower: A defective motor or unbalanced fan can stop airflow over the evaporator coil.

-When your AC freezes up, call on the NATE-certified professionals at Comfortech Service Experts to fix the problem.
+When your AC freezes up, call on the ACE-certified professionals at Comfortech Service Experts to fix the problem.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re confident we can get things running again quickly.
 Contact us at 601-852-3105 to schedule air conditioning repair in Jackson with us now.